About Queries and On-demand Acceleration

 To accelerate the full range of data, click Accelerate full range.

 Acceleration may be unavailable for a selected time range because the Dataset on demand materialization has reached the upper limit.
-Contact Observe support if you encounter this error and need assistance to accelerate a more extended time range.
+Contact your Observe Data Engineer if you encounter this error and need assistance to accelerate a more extended time range.

-As a cost-saving measure, Dataset freshness goals may be automatically decayed, or adjusted due to a period of inactivity to help reduce credit usage.
-This automatic adjustment gradually slows acceleration until the Dataset is viewed again.
+As a cost-saving measure, Dataset freshness goals may be automatically decayed, or loosened due to a period of inactivity to help reduce credit usage.

 A monitor on a Dataset continually accesses that Dataset, preventing automatic freshness goal decay beyond the freshness goal of that monitor.
 This is by design, to prevent slowed monitoring results.

-Data can also be stale due to a high freshness goal or non-optimized OPAL.
-You may need to manually decrease the freshness goal or change OPAL in order to increase the data’s freshness.
-Contact Observe support if you need assistance with OPAL optimization.
+Data can also be stale due to a tight freshness goal or non-optimized OPAL.
+You may need to manually loosen the freshness goal or change OPAL in order to increase the data’s freshness.
+Contact your Observe Data Engineer if you need assistance with OPAL optimization.

 Managing Dataset Acceleration